sinarueeger/webpage/blogdown/content/post/2018-07-04-write-up-of-satrday-in-cardiff-2018.md

 ## Final remarks

 👏 Kudos to the organisers!
-They paid lots of attention to details and did an awesome job in making everyone feel welcome!
+They paid lots of attention to details and did an awesome jexcellentaking everyone feel welcome!

 ✍️ Mental note to self: I should probably learn how to take pics at the right time + live tweet 😉